SalvadorBrandolin/SalvadorBrandolin/README.md

 ## My principal projects are:

-- [ugropy](https://github.com/ipqa-research/ugropy): A Python library designed to swiftly and effortlessly obtain the UNIFAC groups from molecules by their names and subsequently integrate them into inputs for thermodynamic libraries.
+- [ugropy](https://github.com/ipqa-research/ugropy): A Python library designed to swiftly and effortlessly obtain the UNIFAC-like groups from molecules by their names and subsequently integrate them into inputs for thermodynamic libraries.
+UNIFAC, PSRK, and Joback models are implemented.

 - [ReactorD](https://github.com/SalvadorBrandolin/ReactorD): Python project for designing chemical reactors.